The Therapist’s Therapist

 I practice Functional Psychotherapy—a relational, non-pathologizing, integrative model guided by the neuroscience of memory reconsolidation.

-The work is bottom-up, experiential, and transformational rather than counteractive.
+The work is bottom-up, experiential, and transformational rather than top-down and counteractive.

 Change begins with discomfort.